Skip to main content

 Thinning hair can be distressing for anyone who experiences it, whether you notice a receding hairline or the first signs of a bald patch on your scalp.
 Hair loss (or thinning hair) can happen for a variety of reasons.
 And it’s important to find the cause to get the right diagnosis and treatment.

 Treatment for male-pattern baldness works best if you start it early.
-Read on to learn how to spot the signs if you want to keep a thicker head of hair for longer.
+Learn how to spot the signs if you want to keep a thicker head of hair for longer.

 What causes male-pattern baldness?

-When men talk about hair thinning or balding, they’re usually referring to male-pattern hair loss (androgenetic alopecia).
-This is by far the most common cause of hair loss in men.
-And it’s related to genetics and getting older (more on this below).
+When men talk about hair thinning or balding, they’re usually referring to male-pattern hair loss.
+The main cause of male-pattern baldness is related to your genetics and getting older.
+Here’s a closer look at the causes and other risk factors.

 Genetics is the main reason some men lose their hair while others don’t.
 That means if you have a close relative with hair loss, you’re more likely to also experience it.